tt-08/jiatonghan/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "Management Economics"
-collection: teaching
+collection: Teaching assistant
-type: "Workshop"
+type: "Graduate course"
-permalink: /teaching/2015-spring-teaching-1
+permalink:
-venue: "University 1, Department"
+venue: "Zhejiang University, School of Management"
-date: 2015-01-01
+date: 09/2021 - 11/2021
-location: "City, Country"
+location: "Hangzhou, China"
 ---

 This is a description of a teaching experience.
 You can use markdown like any other post.